telerik/blazor-docs/components/tabstrip/scrollable-tabs.md

 # TabStrip Scrollable Tabs

-By default, if the accumulative width or height of the tabs in the TabStrip exceed the width or height of the browser a browser-level scrollbar will appear.
+If the TabStrip dimensions exceed the width or height of the page, a browser-level scrollbar will appear.

 To scroll the tabs only, set the `Scrollable` bool parameter of the TabStrip to `true` (defaults to `false`).
 You should also set the `Width` (for tabs with [Position]({%slug tabstrip-tabs-position%}) set to top and bottom) and `Height` (for tabs with [Position]({%slug tabstrip-tabs-position%}) set to left and right) to achieve the desired behavior.